This article is part of a larger series on Retail Management.

 Platform can get clunky if too many integrations are installed

 Most free ecommerce website builders do not include the ability to show product reviews and ratings, but WooCommerce does.
-This functionality is useful as online customers often look for reviews before making a purchase.
+This functionality is helpful as online customers often look for reviews before making a purchase.